michaeljb/dotfiles/README.md

 My configurations

+### Installation
+Copy the files to your home directory, or create symlinks from your home directory to these files.

 .git-completion.bash
 --------------------
 The standard git completion script with only one addition; completion only of modified files for  `git checkout -- `.
 I would like to add similar completion for `git diff`, but since `diff` also accepts a branch as an argument this is more complicated.